iturdikulov/notes/Inkscape.md

 # Inkscape

-> Inkscape is a free and open-source [[vector_graphics|vector graphics]] for
+> Inkscape is a free and open-source [[vector_graphics]] for GNU/Linux, Windows
-> GNU/Linux, Windows and macOS.
-It offers a rich set of features and is
+> and macOS.
+It offers a rich set of features and is widely used for both
-> widely used for both artistic and technical illustrations such as cartoons,
+> artistic and technical illustrations such as cartoons, clip art, logos,
-> clip art, logos, typography, diagramming and flowcharting.
-It uses vector
+> typography, diagramming and flowcharting.
+It uses vector graphics to allow for
-> graphics to allow for sharp printouts and renderings at unlimited resolution
+> sharp printouts and renderings at unlimited resolution and is not bound to a
-> and is not bound to a fixed number of pixels like raster graphics.
-Inkscape
+> fixed number of pixels like raster graphics.
+Inkscape uses the standardized
-> uses the standardized Scalable Vector Graphics (SVG) file format as its main
+> Scalable Vector Graphics (SVG) file format as its main format, which is
-> format, which is supported by many other applications including web browsers.
+> supported by many other applications including web browsers.
+It can import and
-> It can import and export various other file formats, including SVG, AI, EPS,
-> PDF, PS and PNG.\
+> export various other file formats, including SVG, AI, EPS, PDF, PS and PNG.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Inkscape)</cite>

 ## Learning